jido/Quantity/README.md

   = units

 * Numbers from _0_ to _999,999,999_
+* Infinity has all bits set except for sign
-* Negative numbers stored using two's complement
+* Negative quantities stored using two's complement
+* Sign bit only indicates an invalid quantity (NaN)
 * Decimal digits are stored in groups of three digits from **000** to **999**
-* The _extension_ bit allows to represent numbers from a billion onwards as described below
+* The _extension_ bit allows to represent quantities from a billion onwards as described below

 ### Examples